27 Full Sun Perennials For Sun-Drenched Gardens

 Plant in full sun with good drainage in sunny locations.

 Lupines are best planted in masses at the back of a perennial border but may require support if the location is windy.
-In addition, These sun-flowing perennials also look lovely planted in a wildflower garden.
+In addition, these sun-flowing perennials also look lovely when planted in a wildflower garden.

 - Bloom Time: Spring to Early Summer